f5devcentral/orijen-udf-service/README.md

 # Orijen-UDF-Service

-This tool pulls and runs a container as a service on a UDF instance (ubuntu 20.02/22.04).
+This tool pulls and runs a container as a service on an instance (ubuntu 20.02/22.04) in F5's [Universal Demo Environment](https://udf.f5.com/info).
 The target instance needs ``docker`` and a UDF cloud account (AWS) associated with the deployment.

 ## Purpose